 Drawbacks of the F.I.R.E. lifestyle include:

 • Unpredictability of the future.
-Although many people seeking early retirement map out their financial plan well, the future is unpredictable.
-Social programs and tax structures, which may figure into future budgeting, can change unexpectedly, and life can also throw wrenches into the operation.
-For instance, an expense like a major illness or unexpected child could wreak havoc on even the best-laid plans for financial independence.
+Although many people seeking early retirement thoroughly map out their financial plans, the future is unpredictable.
+Social programs and tax structures, which may figure into future budgeting, can change unexpectedly, and life can also throw wrenches into the plan.
+For instance, a major illness or an unexpected child could wreak havoc on even the best-laid plans for financial independence.

-• Some actually find retirement boring.
-While never having to go to work again might sound heavenly to those who are on the job, some people who do achieve financial independence and early retirement struggle with figuring out what to do with themselves.
-Without a career or any specific non-career goals, the years without work can become difficult to fill.
+• Some find retirement boring.
+While never having to go to work again might sound heavenly to those on the job, some people who do achieve financial independence and early retirement struggle with filling their free time.
+Without a career or specific non-career goals, the years without work can feel unsatisfying.

-• Finding oneself unable to rejoin the workforce.
-If someone achieves F.I.R.E. and then learns it’s not right for them—or is compelled back into the workforce due to an extenuating circumstance—they may find themselves facing a challenging reintegration.
-Without continued in-office experience, one’s skill set may not match the needs of the economy… and job searching, even in the best of circumstances, can be difficult.
+• Fewer professional opportunities.
+If someone achieves F.I.R.E. and then discovers it’s not right for them—or must re-enter the workforce due to an extenuating circumstance—they may find reintegration challenging.
+Without a history of continuous job experience, one’s skill set may not match the needs of the economy, and job searching, even in the best of circumstances, may be difficult.

 • F.I.R.E. is hard!
-Even very dedicated proponents of the financial independence and early retirement approach acknowledge that the lifestyle can be difficult—both in the extreme savings strategies necessary to achieve it and in the ways it changes day-to-day life.
-For instance, extroverts may find it difficult to forego the consistent human interaction facilitated by an office job.
-Others find it challenging to create a sense of personal identity that doesn’t revolve around a career.
+Even the most dedicated advocates of the financial independence and early retirement approach acknowledge that the lifestyle can be difficult—both in the extreme savings strategies necessary to achieve it and in the ways it changes day-to-day life.
+For instance, extroverts might find it difficult to forgo social activities like eating out or traveling with friends.
+Others may find it challenging to create a sense of personal identity that doesn’t revolve around a career.

 Investing for F.I.R.E.

-Dividend income is earned by shareholders when companies have excess profits.
+Shareholders earn dividend income when companies have excess profits.
 They’re generally offered on a quarterly basis, and all one has to do to earn them is simply hold shares of a stock.

-However, because dividend payments depend on company performance, they’re not guaranteed, so other income sources (including substantial savings accounts) should be in place to back up this income stream for early retirees.
+However, because dividend payments depend on company performance, they’re not guaranteed, those relying on them to live should have other income sources (including substantial savings accounts) as a back up income stream.

-Investors can earn profit through market appreciation when they sell stocks and other assets for a higher price than they paid for them in the first place.
+Investors can also earn profits through market appreciation when they sell stocks and other assets for a higher price than what they initially paid for them.

-Even for those who seek retirement at a traditional pace, investing is one of the most common tactics used to create the kind of exponential growth over time that can build a substantial fund to draw off for the remainder of one’s life.
+Even for those who seek retirement at a traditional pace, stock investing is a common strategy to create the kind of compound growth over time that can build a substantial nest egg.
 There are many accounts built specifically for retirement investing, such as 401(k)s, IRAs, and 403(b)s.

 However, these accounts carry age-related restrictions and contribution limits which means that those interested in pursuing retirement on a F.I.R.E. timeline will need to explore additional types of accounts and saving and investing options.

-For example, brokerage accounts allow investors to access their funds at any point—and to customize the way they allocate their assets in such a way to maximize growth.
+For example, brokerage accounts allow investors to access their funds at any point—and to customize the way they allocate their assets to maximize growth.

-Whether you’re hoping to shorten your retirement timeline from 30 years to only 15 down the road or you’re just hoping to do the traditional timeline justice—or even if you’re just looking to grow your wealth in preparation for a major, shorter-term financial goal, like buying a new car—investing can be one of the most effective way to reach your objectives.
+Whether you’re hoping to retire in a traditional fashion, shorten your retirement timeline, or are just looking to increase your wealth to achieve shorter-term financial goals, like buying a new car—investing can be one of the most effective ways to reach your objectives.

-SoFi Invest® allows members to learn the ropes as they go, joining a community of other people interested in finance who are doing the exact same thing—and who are invited to gather at exclusive events and educational experiences.
+A great way to get started is to open a brokerage account online with SoFi Invest® brokerage platform.
+SoFi Invest allows members to learn the ropes as they go, joining a community of other people interested in finance who are doing the exact same thing—and who are invited to gather at exclusive events and educational experiences.